PowerShell scripts to execute within PowerShell Universal.

-Scripts are the basic entity within Universal Automation.
-Scripts are just PowerShell scripts.
+PowerShell scripts can be created within PowerShell Universal to execute manually, on a scheudle or when events happen within the platform.
 They are stored on disk and also persisted to a local or remote Git repository.

 To add a new script, you can click the New Script button within the Automation / Scripts page.
 There are various settings you can provide for the script.